Counselling is a talking therapy that involves a trained therapist listening to you and helping you find ways to deal with emotional issues.

 Can you get free counselling on the NHS?

-You can get free psychological therapies, including counselling for depression, on the NHS.
+You can get free talking therapies, including counselling for depression, on the NHS.

 You do not need a referral from a GP.